Invasion of Normandy Series - DVD - 116 Min. - $34.99

 82nd Airborne Division DVD Highlights

 Great for veterans, families, military historians, researchers and enthusiasts, some of the images included on this DVD video are soldiers of the 82nd Airborne Division loading Gliders, and helping each other suit up before loading the jump planes.
 Then the first days of the invasion are shown as mixed units of the 82nd and 101st hold towns like St. Mere Eglise and St. Marcouf.
 Many images show wounded men being attended to at the 128th Evacuation Hospital and of officers questioning German POWs.
-The key town of Ettienville is represented as the GIs and commanding officers of the 82nd walk through town after its capture and celebrate with the local French people.
+The key town of Etienville is represented as the GIs and commanding officers of the 82nd walk through town after its capture and celebrate with the local French people.
 There is also coverage from the action of the Division at Hill 131 in the Foret de Mont Castre.
 Next the division loads large LST transports for a boat ride back to England.
 Finally the 82nd Division marches for a review by General Eisenhower after returning to England.

 If you are considering travel to visit battlefields and tour the history filled locations of World War II in Europe, you will see many scenes of interest in this film about the 82nd Airborne:

-Saltby Field, England
+Saltby Airfield, England

 Hill 131, France